 “Help save the world” sounds like a rather ambitious 2017 New Year’s resolution, so I won’t call it that.
 But there is this new thing rising in me that I feel compelled to share.
+(Editor’s note in 2018: that new thing rising produced THIS.)

 It all started last spring.
 With my son turning seventeen, and a trio of Really Challenging Years behind us, something in me began to relax, or maybe wake up, to the fact that this world of ours comes with a host of Really Big Problems to try and help solve.
 Or maybe my daily mindfulness meditation practice starting yielding its own results.
 Point being: I heard the whisper of a call.